 Use the report function if you feel another member is being aggressive towards you.
 Do not respond publicly as this derails topics and creates a hostile environment for other members.
 You will be warned if you act in a hostile manner to another member, even if you did not start the argument.

-TCLA members may not post any messages that are obscene, vulgar, sexually-oriented, racist, hateful, purposefully misleading, knowingly false and/or defamatory, invasive of a person’s privacy, threatening, or otherwise violative of any laws.
+TCLA members may not post any messages, or create any avatars or usernames, that are considered to be offensive, obscene, vulgar, sexually-oriented, racist, hateful, purposefully misleading, knowingly false and/or defamatory, invasive of a person’s privacy, threatening, or otherwise violative of any laws.